mui/material-ui/docs/src/pages/components/text-fields/text-fields-de.md

 {{"demo": "pages/components/text-fields/FormattedInputs.js"}}

-Die bereitgestellte Eingabekomponente sollte die Eigenschaft `inputRef` haben.
-The property should be called with a value that implements the following interface:
+The provided input component should expose a ref with a value that implements the following interface:

 ```ts
 interface InputElement {